 Call for Participation

-We propose to bring together the fields of continual learning and causality in a two-day AAAI-23 bridge program called “Continual Causality”.
-In this bridge program, we aim to take the first steps towards a unified treatment of these fields and to provide the space for learning, discussions, and to connect and build a diverse long-term community.
+Following the success of our inaugural bridge to bring the fields of continual learning and causality together, the “Continual Causality” bridge returns again at AAAI-24.
+In this bridge program, we continue working towards a unified treatment of these fields and to provide the space for learning, discussions, and to connect and build a diverse long-term community.

-To this end, the Continual Causality Bridge invites submissions that present general positions and visions of how to link the two fields, outline challenges that need to be overcome, highlight synergies, and propose tangible future steps.
-Submissions of position papers should be up to two pages (excluding references, and without appendices) in the AAAI format.
-The submission deadline is November 22nd, 2022 (AOE).
-All submissions will be managed through OpenReview and will later be collected in a proceedings volume: https://openreview.net/group?id=AAAI.org/2023/Bridge/CCBridge
+To this end, the Continual Causality Bridge invites submissions that present either general positions and visions of how to link the two fields, outline challenges that need to be overcome, highlight synergies, and propose tangible future steps or discuss first practical approaches and solutions to relevant problems.
+Submissions of all papers should be up to four pages (excluding references, and without appendices) in the AAAI format.
+The submission deadline is November 24, 2023 (AOE).
+All submissions will be managed through OpenReview and will later be collected in a Proceedings of Machine Learning Research (PMLR) volume.

 The review process is double-blind, so submissions should be anonymized.
 As our bridge’s focus is on building a long-term community, the review process will be light and inclusive, focusing primarily on technical correctness as a means of evaluation.

 Our vision is for prospective community members to voice diverse views that have the potential to advance AI through an ongoing cross-disciplinary exchange.
 We therefore have no strict constraints on the exact sub-topics of submissions, as long as they target the overall goal of bridging the fields.
 Submissions are free to focus on a single particularly interesting synergy, take an angle from a specific scientific discipline, or sketch a grander view.
 To provide some suggestions, contributions could center around the following aspects, including but not limited to:

 - Continual learning and exploitation of causal systems in dynamic non-stationary environments.